Agents

 1. Delete the contents of the folder /var/restorepoint/certs.

-2. Recreate the agent in Restorepoint.
+2. Reset the agent in Restorepoint.

-3. Setup the new password again on /var/restorepoint/binagentconf.json.
+3. Setup the new password again on /var/restorepoint/bin/agentconf.json.

 4. Delete the auto-generate port if it exists.